gus/gusgus/code/erlang/_posts/2008-11-12-erlang-diaries-vol1.markdown

 ---
 layout: post
-title: Erlang Diaries - Vol 1 - Brought to you by the lower-case letter 'c'
+title: Erlang Diaries - Vol 1
-summary: Forays into erlangs
+summary: Brought to you by the lower-case letter 'c'
 ---

 I'm starting a new diary for my forays into learning Erlang.
 Below are my first entries.
 I basically want to learn Erlang for a couple of reasons: